pc559/thesis/thesis_plan.md

         - The $i\varepsilon$ prescription.
         - Suppression from plane wave intuition.
         - Starting the integration with a pinch.
-        - Validate this in the way suggested by the reviewer, show how easy it is to swamp the result with a sharp cut.
+        - Validate this in the way suggested by the reviewer
+            - Show how easy it is to swamp the result with a sharp cut.
         - FIGURE: Relative error for simple $\pi^3$ and for Reso, in ($\beta$, T).
-Large $\beta$ is just a sharp start!
+            - Large $\beta$ is just a sharp start!
         - Stopping the integration.
 A note on boundary terms and cancellations.
     - The interaction Hamiltonian, using RP by parts.
     - Set-up of DBI example scan, matching the PS etc.